 13. Bowel Obstructions

 Bowel obstructions are one of the most common Great Danes health risks due to their love of chewing or eating almost anything.

 Try to keep harmful items out of their reach and keep an eye on them when you can.
 Die-hard offenders may even need to be muzzled until they learn not to chew anything but their food.

 Get your dog checked out by a vet if it eats anything indigestible – bowel obstructions can be fatal.

-It’s a well-known fact that owning a dog is good for you.
-Avoid Great Dane health problems by purchasing your puppy from a registered, responsible breeder.
+It’s a well-known fact that owning a dog is good for your health.
+Avoid Great Dane health problems by purchasing your puppy from a registered, responsible Great Dane breeder.

 Keep your vet in the loop along every stage of its life.
 Go for regular check-ups, get vaccinations done on time, exercise your dog regularly and feed them correctly.

 Most importantly, try to return the love and loyalty that this magnificent, good-natured breed will give you unconditionally.